Homemade Marinara Sauce (Quick + Easy)

 Homemade vegan Marinara Sauce is an easy to make tomato sauce perfect for topping on your favorite pasta or using in any recipe calling for jarred pasta sauce!

-Meet my new favorite vegan pasta sauce – it’s a simple base of crushed tomatoes with garlic, basil and oregano, and takes less than 30 minutes!
+Meet my new favorite vegan pasta sauce – it’s a simple base of crushed tomatoes with garlic, basil, and oregano, and takes less than 30 minutes!

-This easy, back to basics, homemade marinara sauce will be your new favorite go-to recipe for everything from pasta, pizza and spaghetti squash!
+This easy, back-to-basics, homemade marinara sauce will be your new favorite go-to recipe for everything – from pasta, pizza and spaghetti squash!

 It’s quick and easy, and ready in as little as 20 minutes using pantry staples that you probably have on hand for a delicious sauce everyone will love!